 - The City Council has adopted a resolution or ordinance in support of the casino.

 The City’s process will be run much like its standard Request for Proposals (RFP) process.
-On July 1, the City will issue an RFP outlining requirements and specifications for a casino.
+On July 3, the City issued an RFP outlining requirements and specifications for a casino.
 City staff will review responses and make recommendations to the Council of which proposal(s) they think should be certified.
 A public hearing will be conducted on the factors to be certified by the City, before the Council votes.
 The legislation allows the City to certify more than one applicant to the Gaming Board.
 Before the Gaming Board issues a license for the Rockford casino, an impact study must be completed to determine what location in the City will provide the greater impact to the region, including the creation of jobs and the generation of tax revenue.

 With the gaming expansion bill mandating a quick 120-day turnaround for approved cities, including Rockford, to seek, score, negotiate and approve proposals, the City of Rockford hired two additional consulting firms to help navigate staff and council through the process.